ali5ter/wf-sampler/README.md

 # wf-sampler
-## What did that font look like again?

-A script to generate an HTML typographic sampler in a directory for any true Type Type fonts found there.
+A script to generate an HTML page of font samples in a directory for any true Type Type fonts found there.
-A bonus is that the CSS to define these fonts is also generated enabling you to use these fonts in your web-based applications.
+The CSS to define these fonts is also generated enabling you to use these fonts in your web-based applications.

 ## Installation